Central West Biosecurity Plan for Weed and Pest Management

 Dominant pest animals in the Boulia Shire consist of feral cats, feral pigs and wild dogs.
 To control the dominance and spread of these animals, the shire employs a full time Rural Lands Protection Officer to complete legislative recording and preparation of poisonous baits (1080 Baiting) on surrounding properties at the property owner's discretion.
 To further aid the control of these pest animals, Council currently also offers a feral animal bounty, there are strict rules around the bounty claim.

 The Rural Lands Protection Officer also plays a key role in the containment and eradication of noxious weeds found within the shire and regularly undertakes weed spraying in an effort to control the spread of weeds.
 In a combined effort to manage the spread of weeds on a regional scale they have developed the Central West Regional Biosecurity Plan.

-1080 WARNING: Birds can pick and drop baits over a large area and while baits are never put down within 10km of the Boulia Township to avoid unintentional poisoning of domestic animals, please be mindful of baiting areas and do not allow your pets to eat unknown food scraps while travelling, especially on the road sides.
+1080 WARNING: Birds can pick and drop baits over a large area and while baits are never put down within the Boulia Township to avoid unintentional poisoning of domestic animals, please be mindful of baiting areas and do not allow your pets to eat unknown food scraps while travelling, especially on the road sides.

 To contact the Rural Lands Protection Officer please phone 0417 649 838 or (07) 4746 3188.